benhamill/assembler/README.md

 ```

 Now, since there's a lot of complexity in what each of these arguments might be,
-say we've developed some best-practices about what each of them should be.
+say you've developed some best-practices about what each of them should be.
 And
-we want to make it easy to pop off slight variations on what we consider to be a
+you want to make it easy to pop off slight variations on what you consider to be
-"standard" ELB.
+a "standard" ELB.

 ``` ruby
 module ELBFactory